 Individuals eligible for a government-sponsored program, but who do not apply for such coverage, are still excluded from APTC eligibility after they have exceeded the deadline to apply for coverage (with the exception discussed below for people eligible for veterans health coverage programs or for certain individuals eligible but not enrolled for Medicare Part A).
-Individuals who meet the eligibility criteria for a government-sponsored program are expected to apply by the last day of the third full calendar month following the event that establishes their eligibility, such as loss of a job that makes the individual eligible for Medicaid.
-115 If they do not apply by that date, they nevertheless will be treated as eligible for MEC (and thereby ineligible to receive APTCs) beginning on the first day of the fourth calendar month following the qualifying event.
-116
+Individuals who meet the eligibility criteria for a government-sponsored program are expected to apply by the last day of the third full calendar month following the event that establishes their eligibility, such as loss of a job that makes the individual eligible for MEC (and thereby ineligible to receive APTCs) beginning on the first day of the fourth calendar month following the qualifying event.118

 Example: Consider an individual who turns 65 on June 3rd, and becomes eligible for Medicare.
 In compliance with requirements necessary to receive benefits, the individual enrolls in Medicare in September, the last month of their initial enrollment period, and is able to receive Medicare benefits beginning on December 1st.
-Because this individual completed necessary requirements by the last day of the third full calendar month after the event that established their eligibility (i.e., turning 65), the individual is treated as eligible for government-sponsored MEC on December 1st (the first full month this person may receive benefits under the program).
-117 iii.
-Special Rule for Veterans Coverage Programs iv.
-Retroactive Eligibility
+Because this individual completed necessary requirements by the last day of the third full calendar month after the event that established their eligibility (i.e., turning 65), the individual is treated as eligible for government-sponsored MEC on December 1st (the first full month this person may receive benefits under the program).119 iii.
+Special Rule for Veterans Coverage Programs

 Example: Consider the same scenario, except that the individual fails to enroll in the Medicare coverage during their initial enrollment period.
-In this instance, the individual is treated as eligible for government-sponsored MEC as of October 1, 2015 (the first day of the fourth calendar month following the event that established their eligibility).118
+In this instance, the individual is treated as eligible for government-sponsored MEC as of October 1, 2015 (the first day of the fourth calendar month following the event that established their eligibility).120

-An individual is treated as eligible for MEC through a veterans health care program under Chapter 17 or 18 of Title 38, U.S.C. only if the individual is actually enrolled in the program.
-119
+An individual is treated as eligible for MEC through a veterans health care program under Chapter 17 or 18 of Title 38, U.S.C. only if the individual is actually enrolled in the program.121